YorbenJoosen/Gerbinbot_3000/README.md

 # General
 This is my selfmade Discord bot.
+I use the pycord library.
 If you have any questions, bugs or ideas to improve it, please open a new issue.
 I use a config file to hide my tokens and system paths I use in my code.
 # Commands
 ## Music